-During Fall and Spring terms, the Astrophysics Seminar/Journal Club meets in 223 Gallalee Hall on:
+During Fall and Spring terms, the Astrophysics Seminar/Journal Club meets in 338 Gallalee Hall on

 Anyone in the department may attend.

 On Wednesday’s we participate in the live broadcast of colloquium talks hosted by NASA/AURA’s Space Telescope Science Institute.
 The schedule for the talks is available on the Space Telescope Science Institute website.

 The Friday meeting consists of two segments:

 Volunteering for Article Summaries

 Please propose articles that are fairly recent (within a few months or so), are of interest to you, and you feel you can digest and summarize well.
 Check out the list of previously presented articles.